microsoft/Commercial-Marketplace-SaaS-API-Emulator/README.md

 - You should now be able to "Run & Debug"
 - The emulator will be listening on `http://localhost:3978`
 - You can set environment variables by [creating a .env file](https://nodejs.dev/en/learn/how-to-read-environment-variables-from-nodejs/) in the root folder

+### Build and run the emulator locally

+- Make sure you have Node.js installed (tested with Version 18)
+- Use `npm run build` to install dependencies and build
+- Use `npm run start` to run the emulator
+  - Port details will be displayed the in the console
+- You can set environment variables by [creating a .env file](https://nodejs.dev/en/learn/how-to-read-environment-variables-from-nodejs/) in the root folder

 ## Examples